thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 There are two ways to monitor your EP policy:

 - **Audit:** Shows changes to EP policies, targets, and EPs.
 Click the **Audits** tab on the **Event Pipeline Policies** page.

 - **Activity:** Shows the actions each EP policy or single EP took each time it is triggered.
 This includes failures, skips, and successes.
 Click the card for the desired EP policy, and then click the **View Policy Activity** button on the right.
 Alternatively, you can click the title on the card.
 When the page for the EP policy appears, click the **Activity** tab.

 #### Ordering Event Pipelines in Event Pipeline Policies

 Event Pipelines run in order they appear in the EP policy.
 Since EPs can be in multiple EP policies, the order is unique to each policy.
 To change the EP order in the EP policy:

-1. Go to the **Event Pipeline Policies** page.
+$1
-1. Click the name on the card for the EP policy you want to edit.
+$21.
+Click the name on the card for the EP policy you want to edit.
 The policy's page appears on the Details tab.
-1. Hover the mouse pointer over the EP you want to reorder.
-An anchor appears on the left of the card.
+$1
-1. Drag that anchor to the desired position.
+$21.
+Drag that anchor to the desired position.

 > **Note:** If an error occurs in a policy's EP, then the following EP  still runs.

 #### Removing Event Pipelines from Event Pipeline Policies

 To remove an EP from an EP:

-1. Go to the **Event Pipeline Policies** page.
+$1
-1. Click the name on the card for the EP policy you want to edit.
+$21.
+Click the name on the card for the EP policy you want to edit.
 The policy's page appears on the Details tab.
-1. Click on an EP in the details of an EP policy.
-A panel appears on the right of the page.
+$1
-1. Click the **Remove Pipeline** button.
+$21.
+Click the **Remove Pipeline** button.

 > **Note:** The button removes the EP from the EP policy, but it does not remove it from SS.
 Other EP policies using the EP still have access to it.

 ## Infinite Loops

 It is possible for EPs to trigger each other over and over in an endless loop.
 For example:

-1. Editing a secret triggers one EP to run a heartbeat on the secret.
+$1
-1. The heartbeat triggers another EP to edit the secret.
+$21.
+The heartbeat triggers another EP to edit the secret.
-1. Editing the secret triggers the original EP to run another heartbeat, restarting the cycle, creating an infinite feedback loop.
+$1
+$2
 Fortunately, SS detects these loops and automatically deactivates the involved EPs.
 So, if you have EPs that seem to be deactivating themselves, look for circular logic paths involving the EPs.

 > **Note:** By default, pipelines are configured to consider any event that executes five tasks within five minutes from the same trigger as an infinite loop.
 For example, "secret edit" is selected as a pipeline trigger, and "remote password change" is selected as the task.
 After the first edit is made on a secret, an RPC is triggered.
 Every time the RPC completes, a new edit is triggered, which, in turn, triggers another RPC.
 If this happens five times within five minutes, then an infinite loop is declared.
 If the RPC is slow, taking more than five minutes for five password changes to occur, then an infinite loop is **not** declared.
 In this case, use the "configuration advanced" page to change "event pipelines infinite loop time (minutes)" to a longer time.